sallysparrow/mlip-api-lab/README.md

 - [ ] Commit your code without committing your credentials.
 Explain to the TA why hard-coding credentials is a bad idea, and explain any remedial steps you might take should credentials accidentally be leaked.

 ## Getting started
-Clone the starter code from this Git repository
+Clone the starter code from this Git repository: https://github.com/KaushikKoirala/mlip-api-lab

 The code implements a flask web application that receives API requests to analyze an image and return information about the image.
 To analyze the image and return information about this image, you should implement a call to the [Gemini API](https://ai.google.dev/gemini-api/docs).
 We use the Gemini Developer API and its provided [Python libraries](https://pypi.org/project/google-genai/) to abstract the lower level protocol details when making the API calls.